Shadow Williams and Jackson Cannon combined for 271 tackles and 27.5 sacks in 2010.

 Number of the day

-3 Seconds the Land O’Lakes defense had to recognize an offensive formation and line up properly at Thursday’s fast-paced practice.
+3 Seconds the Land O'Lakes defense had to recognize an offensive formation and lineup properly at Thursday's fast-paced practice.
 The defense stood with its back to the line of scrimmage while the offense lined up.
-On coach Brian Wachtel’s command, the defense turned, diagnosed the formation and got in their positions in less than three seconds with surprising regularity.
+On coach Brian Wachtel's command, the defense turned, diagnosed the formation and got in their positions in under three seconds with surprising regularity.

 What they're saying

 Every day, we pose a question to our readers on our Facebook page and we're printing the best responses.